Phoenix, Arizona DUI Attorney

 About Mark DuBiel

 Mark strives to provide the most comprehensive and cutting-edge representation possible.
-For more than 25 years, he has represented clients in thousands of cases and helped them navigate an intimidating justice system, all the while fighting for their constitutional rights.
+For more than 25 years, he has represented clients in thousands of Arizona DUI and criminal cases and helped them navigate an intimidating justice system, all the while fighting for their constitutional rights.

 His extensive journey to expose the City of Scottsdale Crime Lab’s errors and inconsistencies ended up in the Arizona Supreme Court, with Mark’s team successfully arguing that juries and the public, alike, should be able to hear about these problems.